 Offer options for purchase.
 Like most folks, I don’t sit with my AMEX card on my lap nor do I have all the numbers memorized.
 If I leave your site with the intention of buying later when I’m near my card, you’ve likely lost a sale.
 Offer PayPal or some other electronic device I don’t need to look up — plus, I feel safer because they’ll take care of me if you try to rip me off.

-For high price products, integrate payment options into your offer including credit.
+For high priced products, integrate payment options into your offer including credit.

 People forget their intentions, especially if they have to go to the store to buy your product rather than simply buying it online.
 Use remarketing if you’re doing PPC; get them to sign up for your list or join your social network if you’re not.
 Offer coupons as inducements.
 This allows you a second chance (and a third, and a fourth) to close the deal once folks show interest in buying your product.